ValAug/SecurityHub/README.md

 # SecurityHub

-__Do need you help to analyze your security trends and identify the highest priority security issues?__
+__Do you need help analyzing your security trends and identifying the highest-priority security issues?__

 <!-- retro visitor counter -->
 <p align="center">